miclol/WirelessNBS/README.md

 ## Usage
 1. Go into the `WirelessNBS` directory.
 2. Copy the NBS file into the same directory as the program.
-3. Make sure you have `wirelessConfig.json` in the same directory as the program.
+3. Make sure you have your corresponding `.json` file in the same directory as the program.
 4. Open console and run the program by doing:
  ```
  $ python3 nbsToWireless.py